textpattern/textpattern.github.io/brand/editorial-style-guidelines.md

 bq.
 Manage your account data in the **Users** panel.

 Never use the first-person (I/we, me/us, my/our…).It's easy to forget and start using "we" and "us" as if you and the reader are labouring together.
 But don't do that.
 Take the second person stance and empower the reader.
-Make them feel like their doing it alone, because they are.
+Make them feel like they're doing it alone, because they are.
 You're just an impartial messenger delivering the instructions.
 Change "we" to "you", or "our" to "your".

 For the most part you shouldn't need the third-person either (his, her, them, they).
 But there may be exceptions, such as when talking about the "roles and privileges":https://docs.textpattern.io/administration/user-roles-and-prvileges of other website users besides the administrator (who you're addressing).